MySportsFeeds/mysportsfeeds-node/README.md

     var msf = new MySportsFeeds("1.0", true);

-If you're using mysportsfeeds-node from a browser environment (like browserify), specify "null" as the 3rd argument to omit steps to save the results locally.
+If you're using mysportsfeeds-node from a browser environment (like browserify), specify "null" as the 3rd argument to avoid attempts to save the results locally.

     var msf = new MySportsFeeds("1.0", true, null);